frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="../images/flat-intake/parts-18.webp" style="width:100%">
       <figcaption>18.
-Use the Robot Belt Featurescript to make a belt between the motor and wheel holes.
+Use the `Belt & Chain Gen` Featurescript to make a belt between the motor and wheel holes.
 Pay close attention to the starting offset and teeth values.</figcaption>
     </figure>
   </div>